 Room, board, as well as other expenses can add up to a significant amount.
 How much does Case Western Reserve University charge for these needs, and how does this school compare to others?

 Make the best financial choice for yourself by taking the true cost of college into account.
 Get started by being familiar with how much you will pay a year for housing, food, and more.

 Here's What Sleeping and Eating is Going to Cost You

 Housing and meal plans are priced out separately at Case Western.
 The average student paid $8,280 for housing and $6,018 for dining in 2016 - 2017.

 Learn Case Western Reserve University housing costs for both on-campus and off-campus, as well as meals and other expenses in the table below.

 |Room and Board||$14,298||$14,298|

 Planning on Spending Four Years in the Dorms?
 Projected Cost is $77,140

 Housing and meal plans at Case Western have changed about 3.7% per year these past five years.
-This years' incoming first year students can expect to pay around $18,447 for room, board and other costs according to current trends.
-Those students will likely end up paying $18,995 for their second year, and $19,559 for their fourth year.
+This years' incoming first year students can expect to be charged around $18,447 for room, board and other costs according to current trends.
+Two-year students will likely pay somewhere around $18,995 in their final year, while bachelor degree students will probably shell out $19,559 in their final year.

 Answers to Questions About Living on Campus at Case Western